 What is walk-and-talk therapy?

 Just like it sounds, walk-and-talk therapy is talk therapy conducted while walking.
 Talk therapy is often recommended for individuals experiencing mental or emotional distress.
-Exercise has also been shown effective for improving mental and emotional health.
+Physical activity has also been shown effective for improving mental and emotional health.
 I take therapy outside to not only incorporate the benefits of talk therapy and exercise, but also the benefits of being in “nearby nature” which has also been shown to be therapeutic.
 I currently conduct therapy in Piedmont Park in midtown Atlanta or other mutually agreed upon location.

 What about weather?